-The Hendrikus Group essentially redirected the hydraulic and soils engineering of the site in order to produce a system of man-made lakes and interconnected streams.
-One of the smaller lakes essentially functioned as a large living bio swale.
+The Hendrikus Group essentially redirected the hydraulic and soil engineering of the site to produce a system of man-made lakes and interconnected streams.
+One of the smaller lakes functioned as a large living bioswale.

 Each island shared common values and traits involving preserving and establishing native plantings along with shoreline and local beach zone developments.
 Creating wildlife habitat was a major initiative.
 Several dead and decomposing trees were reassembled in certain areas to create forms of habitat.
 Considerable attention was given to bird habitat and the restocking of fish.

-Because of the poor condition of soils throughout the area due to overuse and compaction, soil restoration was a center pin component for this project.
+Due to overuse and compaction, soil restoration was a center pin component for this project because of the poor condition of soils throughout the area.
 A soil mixing and restoration station was set up on-site.
 This station both reclaimed existing compacted soils and mixed new custom EssentialSoils for use on the project.
 Only organic ingredients and materials were used throughout.

-The extensive areas turf were installed over existing soil in which EssentialSoil was deeply cultivated to provide high infiltration rates and turf health.
-The concept of “non–point” drainage systems was used throughout the site to help gain control of the site resiliency and protect against the drainage and erosion failures of the past.
+The extensive areas of turf were installed over existing soil in which EssentialSoil was deeply cultivated to provide high infiltration rates and turf health.
+The concept of “non–point” drainage systems were used throughout the site to help gain control of the site’s resiliency and protect against drainage and erosion failures.

 In addition to ecological pursuits this project engaged in many aesthetic concerns for the Client.
 Several key waterfalls were installed along with a colorful collection of plantings to accentuate seasonality.
 Stone bridges were constructed for their aesthetic appeal and durability.
 Boulders and large flat stone areas were created for visual accents, spatial design, and to create opportune areas for gathering, entertainment, and special events.